zann1x/hello-world/src/markdown-pages/about.md

 **working student** *@ f&p gmbh* \
 feb 2020 - today

-- working as a web developer on one of the biggest german platforms
+- working as a web developer on one of the biggest german platforms with a focus on search engine optimization

 **intern** *@ f&p gmbh* \
 sep 2019 - jan 2020

-- worked on my bachelor's thesis in the area of automated search engine optimization tests
+- worked on my bachelor's thesis on the topic of "automated search engine optimization using automated frontend tests"

 **working student** *@ rödl & partner (service area management and it consulting)* \
 oct 2016 - aug 2019